Moving to Limerick

-Finding a school in Limerick should be easy to arrange and there is plenty of choice at both primary and secondary level.
+Finding a school in Limerick should be easy to arrange.
+There is plenty of choice at both primary and secondary level.
 By law, any child in Limerick can attend public school, regardless of their parent’s visa status.
-However, it is worth remembering that many schools in Limerick may have a waiting list, so it would be wise to contact your preferred school before arriving.
+However, it is worth remembering that many schools in Limerick may have a waiting list.
+It would be wise to contact your preferred school before arriving.
 Many expats will want to continue with the curricula from home and may consider an international school, although these can be very expensive.

 The following site will help you choice a suitable school in Limerick: http://www.limerick.ie/kids/schools